lesteve/scikit-learn-mooc/_sources/index.md

 <div class="container">
   <div class="row">
     <div class="col-xl">
-      Register to the
+      A new session of the
       <a href="https://www.fun-mooc.fr/en/courses/machine-learning-python-scikit-learn">
         "Machine learning in Python with scikit-learn MOOC"
       </a>,
-      to have the full MOOC experience (quizz solutions, executable notebooks, discussion forum, etc ...)!
+      is available starting on October 18, 2022 and will last for 3 months.
+Enroll for the full MOOC experience (quizz solutions, executable notebooks, discussion forum, etc ...) !
       </br>
       The MOOC is free and the platform does not use the student data for any other purpose than improving the educational material.